7 Facts from our GEDmatch Genesis Review

-For $10 a month you have access to “Tier 1” features.
+For $10 a month you can have access to “Tier 1” features.
 Tier 1 users have more results in the One-to-Many tool — going from 3,000 matched DNA kits to 100,000.
-Users are also able to see which segments match in the One-to-Many tool and which kits matched on the same segment.
+Users are also able to see which segments match in the One-to-Many tool and which kits match on the same segment.

 An experimental tool also lets users reconstruct a family tree from these results.
 There is also a tool that attempts to reconstruct the genome of an ancestor from the descendants’ genetic data.